A Special Open Enrollment season is happening now. Here are answers to some common enrollment and subsidies questions.

 Simply stated, open enrollment is the one time each year when anyone can apply for a new health plan.
 If you buy your own health insurance, it’s critical that you pay attention to open enrollment because health insurance prices can change every year.

 Outside of open enrollment, you can generally only enroll in a major medical plan when you experience a qualifying life event (such as a marriage, divorce, new baby, adoption, permanent move, loss of other coverage, etc.).
-It appears that tax penalties will no longer be imposed in 2019.

 Why should you shop during open enrollment?

 You should shop for new coverage during open enrollment because it could save you money and help you avoid rate increases or negative changes to your benefits and coverage.

 Due to Covid-19, our government approved a tax credit to help pay for health insurance, lowering your insurance premium payments, however this charge is not automatic.
 If you have not revised your application to reflect the new subsidy please contact us to do so for you by calling your Florida Health Agency agent.
 Additionally, you can also change your health insurance plan during this special enrollment period.